Traditional Polynesian Luau Foods

 Kulolo

-You may may not have thought that the starchy root of the taro plant would make for a very good dessert, but it really does.
+You may not have thought that the starchy root of the taro plant would make for a very good dessert, but it does.
 To create it, grated taro is mixed with coconut flesh or milk and sometimes sweetened with brown sugar.
 Baked for hours in the imu, it becomes dense and delicious.

 Poi

 A popular dish not just at luaus but in most Hawaiian households, poi is a delicious, starchy side served with fish and other rich foods.
 Taro root is steamed and then pounded into a thick, pudding-like consistency.
-The flavor comes from the lightly-fermented taro, which has quite a bit more starch than typical potatoes.
+The flavor comes from the lightly fermented taro, which has quite a bit more starch than typical potatoes.

 Although poi is a Hawaiian staple, its consistency can be a bit off-putting for some.
 Give it a try, you just might come to love it as much as the locals do.